dell/csm-docs/content/docs/concepts/resiliency/_index.md

 ## Deploying and Managing Applications Protected by Container Storage Modules for Resiliency

- The first thing to remember about _CSM for Resiliency_ is that it only takes action on pods configured with the designated label.This functionality extends to VM workloads running on OpenShift Virtualization, as long as the Virtual Machine is labeled correctly.
+ The first thing to remember about _CSM for Resiliency_ is that it only takes action on pods configured with the designated label.
+This functionality extends to VM workloads running on OpenShift Virtualization, as long as the Virtual Machine is labeled correctly.
 Both the key and the value have to match what is in the podmon helm configuration.
 CSM for Resiliency emits a log message at startup with the label key and value it is using to monitor pods:

  ```yaml
  labelSelector: {map[podmon.dellemc.com/driver:csi-vxflexos]